Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Two perspectives on Gaussian processes

 Let $f({\bf x})$ denote a prior stochastic function for modeling $c({\bf x})$.
 Like a multivariate Gaussian distribution defined by its mean vector and covariance matrix, the GP prior is fully determined by its mean function $m({\bf x}) = \mathbb{E}\left[ f({\bf x}) \right]$ and covariance function $\kappa ({\bf x},{\bf x}')= \cov (f({\bf x}),f({\bf x}'))$, where ${\bf x}$ and ${\bf x}'$ are two arbitrary input points.
 Notationally, the GP prior is written as

 While it can be any function, $m({\bf x})$ is typically set to zero, i.e., $m({\bf x}) = 0$, unless there is strong prior knowledge about the function suggesting a different form.
-Meanwhile, the choice of $\kappa({\bf x},{\bf x}')$ determines important characteristics of the function such as the smoothness and periodicity.
+Meanwhile, the choice of $\kappa({\bf x},{\bf x}')$ determines important characteristics of the function such as its smoothness or periodicity.
 Different types of covariance functions and their properties are discussed in \cite{Rasmussen2006}, Chapter 4.
-In this work, we focus on squared exponential (SE) covariance functions of the form
+Illustrations and examples in this work use squared exponential (SE) (\cref{SEcovariancefunction}) and Matérn (\cref{Materncovariancefunction}) covariance functions.